 From the effects of toxic stress during early childhood to developmental issues related to balance and gait.
 From infection risk in pediatric cancer patients to the mining of big data to reduce hospital readmissions.

-Across a range of research projects, the connections between Chapman University and Children’s Hospital of Orange County (CHOC) grow stronger every day.
+Across a range of research projects, the connections between Chapman University and Children’s Health of Orange County (CHOC) grow stronger every day.
 Here, we explore a handful of those projects and consider their impact.

 - CHARTING THE DANGERS OF HOUSEHOLD CHAOS AND TOXIC STRESS